 Let's say Trump allows in refugees.

-Well, then Trump will never be re-elected.
+Well, then Trump will never be reelected.

-And Americans if he would allow energy independence, if Donald Trump would eliminate Obamacare, and if Donald Trump would allow the repatriated trillions to come back in the country so that money could be spent on manufacturing centers and factories and put Americans back to work, if he just did that and built up our military, as he said, we are infinitely better off than we are today.
+If he would allow energy independence, if Donald Trump would eliminate Obamacare, and if Donald Trump would allow the repatriated trillions to come back in the country so that money could be spent on manufacturing centers and factories and put Americans back to work, if he just did that and built up our military, as he said, we are infinitely better off than we are today.

 Infinitely.

-We already have the laws there.
+He already has the laws there.

 Why not enforce them?